Thermal decoupling of WIMPs from first principles

-The calculations presented here support the (order-of-magnitude) relaxation time approximation employed for the case of bino-like WIMPs before \cite{Hofmann:2001bi}; in this situation, we found a decoupling temperature that is about a factor of 2.7 smaller than the previous estimates, corresponding to a 4.2 times higher cutoff mass.
-As already mentioned, however, we were in particular able to significantly reduce the uncertainty in the determination of the cut-off scale.
+The calculations presented here support the (order-of-magnitude) relaxation time approximation employed for the case of bino-like WIMPs before \cite{Hofmann:2001bi}.
+However, as we have already mentioned, we were able to significantly reduce the uncertainty in the determination of the cut-off scale.
 Let us stress again that this holds for \emph{arbitrary} WIMP candidates and elastic scattering amplitudes.
 In particular, the method presented here can even be applied to regions of the parameter space where a simple scaling of the total cross-section with energy, e.g. $\sigma\sim \omega^0$ or $\sigma\sim \omega^2$ is no longer valid -- as, e.g., in the case of $s$-channel resonances for LKP-like WIMPs.
-In this context, we would like to stress once more that it is, in fact, important to take into account the appropriate micro-physics; wrong assumptions about the particle nature of the DM candidate can lead to grossly wrong results in the determination of the cutoff scale.
+In this context, we would like to stress once more that it is, in fact, important to take into account the appropriate microphysics; wrong assumptions about the particle nature of the DM candidate can lead to grossly wrong results in the determination of the cutoff scale.

 Turning to explicit models, we have performed a complete scan over the mUED parameter space and found a very narrow range for the kinetic decoupling temperature: $27\,\mathrm{MeV}\lesssim T_{\rm kd}\lesssim34\,\mathrm{MeV}$.
-A parameter scan over the MSSM with the methods presented here lies beyond the scope of this work, however, see \cite{Profumo:2006bv} for a current state of the art approach (using the order-of-magnitude relaxation time approximation).
-Another interesting direction for future studies would be to develop a framework for a kinetic description even for DM candidates like axions that never have been in thermal equilibrium.
+A parameter scan over the MSSM using the methods presented here lies beyond the scope of this work, however, see \cite{Profumo:2006bv} for a current state of the art approach.
+Another interesting direction for future studies would be to modify the framework that we have presented here for WIMPs, in such a way as to predict the cutoff scale even for DM candidates like axions from first principles.

 Finally, we have commented on indirect detection prospects of a boosted signal from orthodox locations of enhanced dark matter densities, e.g. the galactic center or dwarf galaxies, and, much more promising, from individual dark matter clumps as gamma ray point sources.
 It remains, in fact, an exciting possibility that such objects may be seen already with the next generation of gamma-ray telescopes.